xVeEnx/LibraryDataBase/README.md

 You can add book to some customer, and then delete it.
 User can show all books in library, show all types of books or  show books of choosen type.

+How to run:(You need To have cmake with compiler installed)
+1. Go into build folder in terminal
+2. Delete all content inside.
+3. Type cmake ..
+4. Type make
+5. Open project with: ./LibraryDataBase